 Big and Small

 Mammoths and modern elephants overlap significantly in body mass.
-The biggest African bush elephants may stand roughly as tall as did the titanic Columbian mammoth of North America, some 4 meters (13 feet) at the shoulder, but the largest mammoths probably generally outweighed elephants because of thicker leg bones.
-There are prehistoric examples of “insular dwarfism” in both elephants and mammoths: These are cases when island-bound populations of the elephantids became progressively smaller across generations because of limited space and resources.
-The Channel Islands mammoth, for example, evolved on its namesake islands off California from ancestral Columbian mammoths, but stood only some 1.8 meters (5.9 feet) tall and may have weighed only 200 to 500 kilograms (441 to 1,102 pounds).
+The biggest African bush elephants may stand roughly as tall as did the titanic Columbian mammoth of North America, some 13 feet at the shoulder, but the largest mammoths probably generally outweighed elephants because of thicker leg bones, but there are prehistoric examples of “insular dwarfism” in both elephants and mammoths.
+Insular dwarfism includes cases of island-bound populations of the elephantids became progressively smaller across generations because of limited space and resources.
+The Channel Islands mammoth, for example, evolved on its namesake islands off California from ancestral Columbian mammoths, but stood only some 5-feet, 10-inches tall and may have weighed only 441 to 1,102 pounds.

 Tusks and Teeth

 Perhaps the most pronounced physical difference between mammoths and elephants is their tusks.
 Mammoth tusks were typically longer in proportion to body size and more dramatically twisted and curved than elephant tusks.
-Columbian mammoths wielded tusks as long as 4.9 meters (16 feet), while the record-length tusk for the African elephant, which grows bigger ones than its Asian cousin, was 3.55 meters (11.6 feet) long.
+Columbian mammoths wielded tusks as long as 16 feet, while the record-length tusk for the African elephant, which grows bigger ones than its Asian cousin, was 11-feet, 7-inches long.
 In mammoths and African elephants, both sexes carry tusks.
 Among Asian elephants, only the bulls typically grow them.
-The massive, flat-topped molars of mammoths, apparently adapted for a grass-dominated diet, resemble those of Asian elephants: They're studded with parallel enamel ridges.
+The massive, flat-topped molars of mammoths, apparently adapted for a grass-dominated diet, resemble those of Asian elephants: studded teeth with parallel enamel ridges.
 In comparison, the African elephant has fewer and diamond-shaped tooth ridges.

 Mammoths had a humped profile because of disproportionately long forelimbs and high shoulder vertebrae.
 The backs of Asian elephants generally appear more rounded, while the high-shouldered African elephant has a “dished” outline -- partly because of rear limbs proportionately longer than in its Asian cousins or mammoths.
 The forehead of the Asian elephant is pronounced and that of mammoths even more so, while the brow of the African elephant has a gentler slope.